 Shopping for point spreads is just like shopping for most other things.
 In general, you want the best price possible.
 In sports betting, you can do this by registering for accounts at multiple sportsbooks and comparing the odds and lines for each game at each book.

 Generally, the point spreads will be similar or the same from book to book, but they’re not always exact.
-If you want to bet on the favorite and you see that it’s a 3-point favorite at DraftKings Sportsbook California but a 2.5-point favorite on FanDuel Sportsbook CA, that difference can loom large.
+If you want to bet on the favorite and you see that it’s a 3-point favorite at DraftKings Sportsbook but a 2.5-point favorite on FanDuel Sportsbook, that difference can loom large.
+The same principle applies when placing point spread bets at Fliff or other sites available to bettors in California.
 This may not seem like a big deal, but sports betting is all about gaining slight edges, and it could make a huge difference in the long run.

 How does live spread betting work?